Shared IP Pools Overview

 If you send transactional emails, there are some differences when using shared IPs that should be taken into account.
 Shared IPs are poorly suited to sending transactional type messages (opt-in confirmations, password resets, receipts) for two reasons:

-2. Transactional type messages have the lowest tolerance to risk, which use of shared IPs has in abundance, by nature of being shared among senders.
+- Transactional type messages have the lowest tolerance to risk, which use of shared IPs has in abundance, by nature of being shared amongst senders.

 Twilio SendGrid has an automated IP pool system to dynamically and responsively sort users based on their engagement quality.
 Meaning, if you improve your sending habits to optimize engagement quality, you will automatically advance to sit adjacent to more performant senders within 24 hours.
 It also means if there is a sender in your pool that starts to underperform, within a day they will be automatically transitioned to a different pool, insulating your email program from risk.